Perturbative bootstrap of the Wilson-line defect CFT: Bulk-defect-defect correlators: Non-perturbative constraints

+precisely because of the Gram-Schmidt procedure.
+Equivalently, we can state that the defect operator $\Oh_{(0|2)}$ does not appear in the defect OPE $\Oh_1 \times \Oh_1$ and that it only contains the operator $\Oh_2$ at protected dimension two.
+The topological sector is therefore simply given by

-This expression is plotted in Figure \ref{fig:TopologicalSectorAndContourSuperblocks} from weak to strong coupling, using the analytic results \eqref{eq:OnePoint}, \eqref{eq:BulkDefect_Exact_Delta2} and \eqref{eq:lambdah112}, and is shown to agree well with the perturbative results of \cite{Giombi:2018hsx}.
+This expression is plotted in Figure \ref{fig:TopologicalSectorAndContourSuperblocks} from weak to strong coupling using the analytic results \eqref{eq:OnePoint}, \eqref{eq:BulkDefect_Exact_Delta2} and \eqref{eq:lambdah112}, and is shown to agree well with the perturbative results of \cite{Giombi:2018hsx}.

 To conclude this section, let us make some remarks on the analytic structure of the conformal blocks.
 As noted in \cite{Levine:2023ywq,Levine:2024wqn}, conformal blocks are discontinuous at $x \geq 1$, which means that they do not satisfy locality on their own.
 This is shown in Figure \ref{fig:TopologicalSectorAndContourSuperblocks}.
 As a consequence, the (infinite) sum of superblocks should produce a function that is free of this discontinuity.
 This imposes strong constraints on the CFT data formulated as sum rules.
+Although we do not pursue this line of thoughts further in this paper, it would be interesting to understand how these constraints combine with the other constraints presented in this section.